rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/3-break-down-the-problem.md

 ### Task 2: Explore with Copilot

-Once you’ve listed your pain points, use **Copilot Chat (or Researcher)** to expand your understanding:
+Once you’ve listed your pain points, use **Copilot Chat** to expand your understanding:

 - *What are the likely root causes?*
 - *What impacts does this issue have on people, workflows, or outcomes?*